emsesc/creating-a-song-recommendation-engine-with-azure-and-spotify-api-course-template/README.md

-# creating-a-song-recommendation-engine-with-azure-and-spotify-api-course-template
+# BitCamp: Azure Functions (Template Repo)
-The template repository for the creating-a-song-recommendation-engine-with-azure--and-spotify-api--course course on Learning Lab.
+The template repository for the Azure Functions course on Learning Lab.